 Greece is high on many peoples bucket list for so many reasons, the sunshine, the white sandy beaches, the white washed villages but the food is also a huge draw.
+We loved our recent family holiday to Halkidiki and came back heavier but a lot happier!
 I’m no food blogger but the amazing meals we enjoyed as a family are well worth a dedicated post!
-This is our run down of the traditional food and drink you must try when visiting this Mediterranean paradise.
+This is our run down of the Top 10 Traditional Greek Foods and drink you must try when visiting this Mediterranean paradise.

 Coming in first on our top ten traditional foods to try in Greece is Souvlaki, basically meat on a skewer traditionally made with chicken or pork.
 Well cooked and tasty but not spicy, making it perfect for little ones.

 Make sure you try the fries, flavoured with dried herbs, salt and vinegar, perhaps the tastiest I’ve tried anywhere on my travels!

 2. Doner kebab or Gyros

 A gyro is basically meat roasted vertically on a spit.
 This is served in a pitta, with tzatziki, onions, tomatoes and salad leaves.
 Perfect for kids and will make the Friday take away when you get home even less appealing.

 My idea of a stodgy dinner heaven, layers of fried aubergine, minced meat and potatoes all topped with a creamy béchamel sauce and cheese, then baked until crispy round the edges.
 Basically a greek version of lasagna only without the pasta and one I plan to replicate at home.
 You could try this Moussaka recipe to recreate the dish when you return home and keep the holiday memories alive.

 Nuts, sweet syrup and layers of crispy filo pastry baked to perfection so it manages to be gooey and crispy at once.
 These are very sweet – one small piece should satisfy your sweet fix.